hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

    :align: center
    :alt: Docker: Sawtooth network with five nodes

-Like the single-node environment, this environment uses serial transaction processing and static peering.
+Like the single-node environment, this environment uses parallel transaction processing and static peering.
 However, it has the following differences:

 * PoET simulator consensus instead of dev mode, because dev mode's random-leader